core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Reverse-Proxies ### {#sec-proxy-reverse}

-CoAP enables the use of a reverse proxy, as an endpoint that stands in for one or more other server(s), and satisfies requests on behalf of these, doing any necessary translations (see Section 5.7.3 of {{RFC7252}}).
+CoAP enables the use of a reverse-proxy, as an endpoint that stands in for one or more other server(s), and satisfies requests on behalf of these, doing any necessary translations (see Section 5.7.3 of {{RFC7252}}).

-In a group communication scenario, a reverse proxy can rely on its configuration and/or on information in a request from a client, in order to determine that the request has to be forwarded to a group of servers over IP multicast.
+In a group communication scenario, a reverse-proxy can rely on its configuration and/or on information in a request from a client, in order to determine that the request has to be forwarded to a group of servers over IP multicast.

+Furthermore, the reverse-proxy can actually stand in for (and thus prevent to directly reach) only the whole set of servers in the group, or only each of those individual servers, or both things.

-For a reverse proxy that forwards a request to a group of servers over IP multicast, the same as defined in Section 5.7.3 of {{RFC7252}} hold, with the following additions.
+For a reverse-proxy that forwards a request to a group of servers over IP multicast, the same as defined in Section 5.7.3 of {{RFC7252}} hold, with the following additions.

 * The same issues defined in {{sec-proxy-forward}} for a forward proxy apply and have to be addressed, e.g. using the method defined in {{I-D.tiloca-core-groupcomm-proxy}}.